AdobeDocs/experience-manager-headless-adaptive-forms.pt-BR/help/faq.md

 At this moment, you use the Adaptive Form Editor to specify the JSON structure and set submit action for the forms.
 Support for drag-and-drop components, applying rules using editor, and more editor-related options would be available later in the beta phase.
 Keep a watch on release notes.  -->

-## Posso usar formulários adaptáveis headless com o SPA do Angular?
+## Posso usar formulários adaptáveis headless com o Angular SPA?

-Você pode usar o Web SDK para integrar formulários adaptáveis headless ao SPA do Angular. É independente de qualquer estrutura.
+Você pode usar o Web SDK para integrar formulários adaptáveis headless ao Angular SPA. É independente de qualquer estrutura.
 Você pode usar o React SDK como referência.

 <!-- ## Should the `-r prerelease` switch be used every time to start the AEM SDK instance or only for the first time?